lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 {:numbered="false"}

-The authors wish to thank the following people for their contributions to this document: Deirdre Connolly, Viktor Dukhovni, Russ Housley, Alicja Kario, Mike Ounsworth, and Daniel Van Geest.
+The authors wish to thank the following people for their contributions to this document: Corey Bonnell, Dierdre Connolly, Viktor Dukhovni, Russ Housley, Alicja Kario, Mike Ounsworth, and Daniel Van Geest.

 In addition, we would like to thank those who contributed to the private